Mike & kristin berry

 Shanelle Dupree, JD

 Mrs. Shanelle Dupree graduated from Washburn University School of Law in 2007.
 Shanelle is married to Pastor Mark Dupree, Sr. and they have 4 beautiful and active children.
 Attorney Dupree primarily focused her legal career in the areas of child in need of care and high conflict family law cases, until closing her law practice in 2017.
 In 2014 she created a series of classes (CINC 101) which provide social and legal information for important players involved in the child welfare system.
 In June 2018, she launched “Foster Care & Fashion, Conversations with Attorney Shanelle Dupree.”
 Foster Care and Fashion produce videos and articles which serve as an ongoing conversation highlighting local organizations and people within the foster care system working to make it better.
-Attorney Shanelle Dupree is also the new Kansas Director of Safe Families for Children, an organization aimed at reducing child abuse by supporting vulnerable families.
+Attorney Shanelle Dupree has just been named a Regional Director with the Kansas Department of Children & Families.

 Dr. Sharen Ford, Ph.D.